-Date Meeting Type Meeting Location Description July 13, 2016 East Palo Alto Farmers Market Ravenswood Family Health Center, East Palo Alto Authority staff set up an information table, collected comments and provided information on the Statewide Program and Project Section.
+Date Meeting Type Meeting Location Description July 13, 2016 East Palo Alto Farmers Market Ravenswood Family Health Center, East Palo Alto Authority staff set up an information table, collected comments and provided information on the statewide HSR program and the Project Section.
 August 20, 2016 Gardner Flea Market Gardner Community Center, San Jose The Authority set up an informational table at the entrance of the Gardner Community Flea Market (a seasonal market open to the public located in an area with low-income populations) with informational handouts and a sign-in sheet.
 The Authority provided a large-format map of the Gardner neighborhood and those who visited the table were invited to place dots on the map to indicate their residence.
 Gardner is identified as a low-income population for the environmental justice analysis.
-August 25, 2016 North Fair Oaks Community Council Meeting Fair Oaks Community Center, Redwood City Authority staff set up an information table, collected comments and provided information on the Statewide Program and Project Section.
-The Fair Oaks Community Center is located near the project alternatives in an area with minority and low-income populations.
+August 25, 2016 North Fair Oaks Community Council Meeting Fair Oaks Community Center, Redwood City Authority staff set up an information table, collected comments and provided information on the statewide HSR program and the Project Section.
+The Fair Oaks Community Center is located near the project alternatives in an area with minority populations and low-income populations.
+September 18, 2016 Viva CalleSJ Community Event Six miles of roads along Willow Glen, Japantown, Downtown San Jose, and the Burbank/West San Carlos neighborhoods Viva CalleSJ is a free program that temporarily closes miles of San Jose streets to bring communities together to walk, bike, skate, play, and explore the city.
+Authority staff set up an information table at the Willow Glen Activity Hub with informational handouts and a sign-in sheet.
+A large-scale version of the Community Values Exercise was completed by three members of the public, and visitors were invited to indicate their residence on a large-format map of San